dylanbyars/website/components/resume/Dylan_Byars_Resume.md

 **Data Collection Engineer** → Leidos (10/2014 - 02/2015)

 - Designed, constructed, and maintained web crawlers for a project called Digital Echo.
-- Implemented new techniques to improve the reusability of the code our team used throughout the project.
+- Pioneered new techniques to improve the reusability of the code our team used throughout the project.

 ---